AI-Assisted Decision Making with Human Learning: Acknowledgments

-To get a better understanding of the value of the switching point between a less informative feature $j$ and a more informative feature $i$, it is instructive to consider the closed-form formula of $\delta_{i,j}$ for our running example of a learning dynamic which is $\phi(t) = w^{2t}$-convergent.
+To better understand how the switching point $\delta_{i,j}$ depends on model parameters, it is instructive to consider the closed-form formula of $\delta_{i,j}$ for our running example of a learning dynamic which is $\phi(t) = w^{2t}$-convergent.